 This is EM Cases Episode 119 – Trauma, The First and Last 15 Minutes, Part 2 with Dr. Kylie Bosman, Dr. Chris Hicks and Dr. Andrew Petrosoniak.

-In this podcast we answer questions such as: What should your resuscitation targets be in the first 15 minutes for trauma patients with hemorrhagic shock, spinal shock, severe head injury?
+In this podcast we answer questions such as: What should your resuscitation targets be in the first 15 minutes for trauma patients with hemorrhagic shock, neurogenic shock, severe head injury?
 When is a pelvic binder indicated?
 Is a bedsheet good enough?
 What are the most common pitfalls in binding the pelvis?
 What are the best ways to maintain team situational awareness during a trauma resuscitation?
 Should we rethink patient positioning for the trauma patient?
 What are the indications for transport to a trauma center?
 What is the minimal data set required before transfer?
 Which patients require a pelvic x-ray prior to transfer to a trauma center?
 What are the key elements of a transport checklist?
 What does the future hold for trauma care and many more…

 Podcast production, sound design & editing by Anton Helman, Voice editing by Suchetta Sinha

 Written Summary and blog post by Anton Helman January, 2019

 Cite this podcast as: Helman, A. Bosman, K. Hicks, C. Petrosoniak, A. Trauma – The First and Last 15 Minutes Part 2.
 Emergency Medicine Cases.
 January, 2019. https://emergencymedicinecases.com/trauma-first-last-15-minutes-part-2.
 Accessed [date].

 Binding the Pelvis in Trauma: The Trochanteric Binder